Texas Colleges for a 3.5 GPA

 List of 3.5 GPA Colleges

 Displaying 42 colleges where your 3.5 GPA is within the typical range of past accepted students.
 You have a chance at being accepted but admission may be challenging at more selective colleges.
-Hint: Filter by admission chance for 120 target schools (good chance), 27 reach (harder) schools and 102 safety (easier) schools you can consider.
+Filter by admission chance for 120 target schools (good chance), 27 reach (harder) schools and 102 safety (easier) schools you can consider.

-Texas A & M University College Station
+Texas A&M University College Station

 T